 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
-Understanding your child’s risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
+While many remissions are permanent, it is important to talk with the doctor about the possibility of the cancer returning.
+Understanding the risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent disease.
+If the cancer returns after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
-Recurrence is most common within the first two years after treatment has finished.
-However, late recurrences that develop up to five years after treatment are more common with Ewing sarcoma than with other types of childhood cancers.
+Recurrence is most common within the first 2 years after Ewing sarcoma treatment has finished.
+But late recurrences that develop up to 5 years after treatment are more common with Ewing sarcoma than with other types of cancers in this age group.

-Patients with recurrent Ewing sarcoma and their parents often experience emotions such as disbelief or fear.
-Patients and families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent Ewing sarcoma and their family often experience emotions such as disbelief or fear.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

-The next section in this guide is About Clinical Trials, and it offers more information about research studies that are focused on finding better ways to care for children and teens with cancer.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials.
+It offers more information about research studies that are focused on finding better ways to care for children and young adults with cancer.
+Use the menu to choose a different section to read in this guide.